karlpokus/bengt/README.md

 ### GroupBy
 `col`
 A column to group all other values by.
-Bengt appends an `_` to the key for proper order.
+Returns a collection if set, otherwise an object.

 ### Skip
 `col [, col]`